masmeert/lightmeter/README.md

 # Lightmeter

-Implementing a lightmeter using an Arduino, with aperture and shutter speed priority modes.
+Implementing an exposure meter using an Arduino, with aperture and shutter speed priority modes.

 Built during [Adimian](https://adimian.com/) R&D week 2024.

 ## Components